FREQUENTLY ASKED QUESTIONS

-A: The rooms are located in an upgraded dorm, but it is still a dorm.
-Bathrooms are shared and there is no turndown service nor chocolates on your pillow.
-They are clean and nice as college dorms go.
-The big advantage is that the total cost of staying in the dorm for the week is about one-half of what it would cost at a local hotel/motel.
-For a full description of the dorms, see Menlo College Dorms.

-Q8: Are the classrooms close to the dorms and parking?
-(Does not apply in 2021)

 Q9: Are there any fees beyond those listed on the registration form?

-If you desire college credit, you have the option of purchasing two semester graduate units (issued by San Diego State University).
-The fee for 2017 is $160.00.
+(c) If you desire college credit, you have the option of purchasing two semester graduate units (issued by San Diego State University).
+The fee is $160.00.
 You will receive information in the Pre-Conference Materials section of our website (available in early July) about how to obtain units directly from University of San Diego.

-Q6: Suppose I don't bother to read the Pre-Conference Materials section discussed in Q5 above, can I just show up at Stanford or Palo Alto High School and find where I need to be easily?
+Q6: Suppose I don't bother to read the Pre-Conference Materials section discussed in Q5 above, can I just show up and find where I need to be easily?

-The Pre-Conference Materials section, available in early July, will have all the needed information.
+The Pre-Conference Materials section will have all the needed information.
 You should read it!

 Q10: How are the fees for the workshop determined

 A: (This applies only to on-site years) There are several participant choices that go into determining the final fees: commuter vs. on-campus resident; lunch plan or not; early, regular, or late registration, etc. The directors of AP* Seminars have a (magical) spreadsheet with the cost of each option detailed and a sum for each combination of options.
 If you really (really!) care about more detail than this, please contact the workshop directors.

-Q11: Is there somewhere I can go to find out more about Palo Alto High School or Stanford University (like: where the heck is Palo Alto?)?
+Q11: Is there somewhere I can go to find out more about Palo Alto High School or Menlo College (like: where the heck is Palo Alto?)?

-(Text at second visit)

-FREQUENTLY ASKED QUESTIONS